+Under the Slater's constraint qualification, it is possible to compute the compact set $\Psi^t$ as shown in \cite{koshal2011multiuser}.
+On the other hand, an analytical expression for the radius of $\Lambda^t$ is not available.
+In a practical implementation of the algorithm, in case of persistent and large consensus errors (which are due to a clipping of the dual variables if the radius of $\Lambda^t$ is too small), the radius of $\Lambda^t$ can be increased.

-Regarding Assumption~\ref{as:net}, each system-user network has a diameter $h_m \leq 2$.
-Deriving the first- and second-order statistics of the derivative of the mean of shape-constrained GPs is intractable.
-Thus, we tackle the analysis by viewing our algorithm as an online primal-dual with \emph{inexact} gradient information~\cite{bertsekas2000gradient,bottou2018opti}.
-In particular, the approximate gradient (obtained based on the zeroth-order estimates and the estimated functions $\{\hat{U}^t_{m,n}\}$ as explained in the previous section) can be expressed as $\bg^t = \nabla f(\bx^t) + \be^t$, where $\nabla f(\bx^t)$ is the true gradient and $\be^t$ is a stochastic vector.
+We tackle the analysis by viewing our algorithm as an online primal-dual with \emph{inexact} gradient information~\cite{bertsekas2000gradient}.
+In particular, the approximate gradient (obtained based on a finite difference method based on the estimated functions $\{\hat{U}^t_{m,n}\}$) can be expressed as $\bg^t = \nabla f(\bx^t) + \be^t$, where $\nabla f(\bx^t)$ is the true gradient and $\be^t$ is a stochastic vector.
 Before stating appropriate assumptions, define the filtration $\mathcal{F}_t = \{\be^1, \ldots, \be^{t-1}\}$.
-Define also $\bbV[\bg^t|\mathcal{F}_t] = \bbE[\|\bg^t\|^2|\mathcal{F}_t] - \|\bbE[\bg^t|\mathcal{F}_t]\|^2$.
-Then, the following is assumed (see also~\cite{bottou2018opti}).
+The following assumption is made.